mathewgomas-alfred/mathewgomas.io/untranslatable_pages/building_krita.rst

 On Windows, you will have to build all the dependencies yourself.
 This will take a long time.
 Note that you will do all your work in a CMD command window.

+This is also more difficult than building Krita on Linux, so you need to pay attention to details.
+If you follow the guide closely, install correct dependencies and make sure your PATH doesn't contain anything unwanted, there should be no issues.

 Prerequisites
 ~~~~~~~~~~~~~